peter88213/nvhelp-de/source/getting_started.rst

    However, I recommend doing this at least daily at the end of your writing session and exporting a new Manuskript document the next day.
-   Then you won't get behind with entering the section titles and content descriptions, and you will get your chapters numbered, if desired.
+   Then you won't get behind with entering the section Titels und Inhalt descriptions, and you will get your chapters numbered, if desired.
    In addition, *novelibre* then saves entries in the daily word count log.